-A healthy way to get your spaghetti fix!
-Baked spaghetti squash tossed with a delicious tomato-basil sauce, perfect for a side dish or a meatless main meal.
+This Italian Spaghetti Squash Bowl is a healthy, low carb way to get your spaghetti fix!
+Baked spaghetti squash is tossed with a delicious tomato-basil sauce that’s perfect as a side dish or as a meatless main meal.

 My husband and I have become very serious about our diets and are adding more vegetables and fruits to our meals rather than all of those high calorie carbs like bread, pasta, rice and potatoes.
 So I am on the hunt to find recipes that will liven up our vegetables so that meals can contain two vegetables that have enough substance to fill us up and enough flavor to wow us with their great taste.